 The actor runs three in-memory checks with no network calls: syntax validation against an RFC 5322 simplified regex, disposable domain detection via the MailChecker library (55,000+ domains, updated with each actor build), role-based prefix matching against 64 functional patterns, and free provider matching against 60+ consumer email services.
 These checks complete in microseconds and eliminate a large fraction of invalid addresses before any DNS or SMTP work begins.

-The actor calls Node.js dns.promises.resolveMx(domain) for each unique domain.
+The actor resolves MX records for each unique domain with a 10-second DNS timeout to prevent stalls on unresponsive nameservers.
 Records are sorted by priority (ascending), and the lowest-priority exchange becomes the mxHost for all subsequent SMTP work.
-Results are stored in a module-level Map so the lookup runs once per domain regardless of how many addresses share it.
-Domains that return no records or throw DNS errors receive mxRecords: false, a confidence score of 5, and invalid status immediately.
+Results are cached per domain so the lookup runs once regardless of how many addresses share it.
+Domains that return no records, timeout, or throw DNS errors receive mxRecords: false, a confidence score of 5, and invalid status immediately.

 Stage 4: SMTP mailbox probing via API relay (Deep mode only)